 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Dasgupta, Tathagata, "Geochemistry and geochronology of Alleghanian and 'atypical' Alleghanian granites from south-central Appalachians: Implications for magma evolution and Late Paleozoic terrane accretionary history in the southern Appalachians" (2010).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 22.